Category Archives: Middle Distance Training

 Middle Distance Speed Training Ideas

-This needs to be varied throughout the year and culminate in light power development work.
+This must be varied throughout the year and culminate in light power development work.
 I believe in improving strength and power in the gym and leaving the endurance training for the track and circuit work done in sessions at the track.
 The only endurance work done at the gym is usually mid-torso training.

 Low Hurdle Plyos